Category Archives: Uncategorized

 I admit to always having a rather curious (although that might be a bit of an understatement) interest in the macabre.
 The dark.
 The foreboding.
 But so as not to misrepresent, it was never for inflicting pain on others or upping my “dangerousness factor.”
 I used to be intrigued by studying serial-killers, mass-murderers, cults & cult-leaders not to emulate them in any way but to find cracks to not be subverted by them, to “beat” them at their rather complex game, to conquer their psychological-warfare and turn it back on them.
 The reasons were multi-fold:

-1. My wife always says I have a rather large attraction and comfort in the dark places of my psyche.
+1. My now ex-wife always used to say that I have a rather large attraction and comfort in the dark places of my psyche.
 I delve deep into the black.
 I’ve explored it more than most, understand it intimately, and am likely innately more in-tune with mine than many.
 I know this from the people I’ve talked to (including high-level professionals & specialists), interacted with, and engage-with throughout the years.
 Few understand our alter-ego with the depth I know I do.
 I always wanted to understand that lure of mine because I realized it led to a far more profound understanding of myself and all my interchanging parts, faces, facades, and intricacies.
 You simply cannot understand yourself if you only look at the light.

 2. I had a lot of anger, rage, frustration, pent-up aggression, and unheard-voice when young.
 Going over to the dark often gave me comfort, companionship, and a place of solitude.
 It was better to explore the blackness of my own self than take it out on others who wronged me, who loved me, or a combination thereof.